ppy/osu-wiki/wiki/Tournaments/AOTS/AOTS_1/en.md

 1. The referee will create the room and invite the respective players in.
 2. The participants will use `!roll` tournament to determine the order of picking beatmaps.
-3. The participants that scores higher will pick the first beatmap to play and second to bann.
+3. The participant that scores higher will pick the first beatmap to play and second to bann.
-4. The participants that scores lower will start banning the map first and picking map to play second.
+4. The participant that scores lower will start banning the map first and picking map to play second.

 ### Mappool Instructions